Taxodium distichum: Seedling development

 Germination is epigeal.
 Under swamp conditions, germination generally takes place on a sphagnum moss or a wet-muck seedbed.
 Seeds will not germinate under water, but some will remain viable for 30 months under water.
 By contrast, seeds usually fail to germinate on better drained soils because of the lack of surface water.
 Thus, a soil saturated but not flooded for a period of one to three months after seedfall is required for germination.

 After germination, seedlings must grow fast enough to keep at least part of their crowns above floodwaters for most of the growing season.
 Bald cypress seedlings can endure partial shading, but require overhead light for good growth.
 Seedlings in swamps often reach heights of 20 to 75 cm their first year.
 Growth is checked when a seedling is completely submerged by flooding, and prolonged submergence kills the seedling.

-In nurseries, Taxodium seeds show an apparent internal dormancy that can be overcome by various treatments, usually including cold stratification or submerging in water for 60 days.
+In nurseries, Taxodium distichum seeds show an apparent internal dormancy that can be overcome by various treatments, usually including cold stratification or submerging in water for 60 days.
 Nursery beds are sown in spring with pretreated seeds or in fall with untreated seeds.
 Seedlings usually reach 75 to 100 cm in height during their first (and usually only) year in the nursery.
 Average size of 1-0 nursery-grown seedlings in a seed source test including 72 families was 81.4 cm tall and 1.1 cm in diameter.

 Control of competing vegetation may be necessary for a year or more for bald cypress planted outside of swamps.
 Five years after planting on a harrowed and bedded, poorly drained site in Florida, survival was high, but heights had increased only 30 cm, probably because of heavy herbaceous competition.
-Seedlings grown in a crawfish pond in Louisiana, where weed control and soil moisture were excellent through June, averaged 2.9 m and 3.5 cm diameter at breast heigh after five years.
+Seedlings grown in a crawfish pond in Louisiana, where weed control and soil moisture were excellent through June, averaged 2.9 m and 3.5 cm diameter at breast height after five years.
 However, a replicate of the same sources planted in an old soybean field, where weed control and soil moisture were poor, resulted in the same diameter, but a smaller average seedling height of 2.1 m.
 When planted in a residential yard and weeded and watered, they averaged 3.7 m tall three years later.

 Vegetative reproduction

 Bald cypress is one of the few conifer species that sprouts.
 Thrifty sprouts are generally produced from stumps of young trees, but trees up to 60 years old also send up healthy sprouts if the trees are cut during the fall or winter.
 However, survival of these sprouts is often poor, and those that live are usually poorly shaped and do not make quality saw timber trees.
 Stumps of trees up to 200 years old may also sprout, but the sprouts are not as vigorous and are more subject to wind damage as the stump decays.
-In the only report on the rooting of bald cypress cuttings found in the literature, cuttings from trees five years old rooted better than those from older trees.
+Successful vegetative propagation has been recorded when cuttings were not wounded, treated with 15,000 mg/L of Indole-3-butyric acid, and grown in a substrate with intermediate water-holding capacity.